-- Providing a Foundation Apprenticeship which is current and reflects industry needs, available to all learners, working with the providers in Wales to ensure the Apprenticeship is offered alongside full-time provision. - 2.
-Increase the uptake of the Equine Level 2 Foundation Apprenticeship and the Level 3 Apprenticeship in Wales over the next three years.
+• Providing a Foundation Apprenticeship, Apprenticeship and Higher Apprenticeship which is current and reflects industry needs, available to all learners, working with the providers in Wales to ensure the Apprenticeship is offered alongside full-time provision.

+2. Increase the uptake of the Equine Foundation Apprenticeship and the Apprenticeship and encourage uptake of the new Higher Apprenticeship in Wales over the next threeyears.